adamarbain/drone4dengue/docs/use-cases.md

 ### Main Flow:

-1. User clicks “Forgot Password?”
+1. User clicks on the “Forgot Password?” link on the login page.
-2. System prompts email input → user submits
+2. System prompts the user to enter their registered email address.
+3. User enters their email and submits the request.
-3. System sends code
+4. System validates the email and sends a code to the user’s email.
-4. User inputs code inside the app
+5. User accesses the email enters the code in the app/web.
+6. System prompts the user to enter and confirm a new password.
-5. User sets and confirms new password
+7. User submits the new password.
-6. System confirms success
+8. System updates the password and confirms the reset was successful

 ### Alternative Flow: